-- 18.2.1 An athlete shall be pre-qualified (i.e., have a bye) for a Discipline's Youth Regional Championships competition if the athlete: - a) is a current World Champion, Pan American Champion, or National Champion in the Discipline (or "Combined") in the Youth or Elite Series; or - b) was ranked in the top three (3) in the National Rankings in the Discipline in the Youth or Elite Series in any category at the end of the prior year; or - c) represented the U.S. at the most recent Youth World Championships in the Discipline; or - d) is a resident of the state of Alaska or Hawaii. - 18.2.2 To be eligible for a Discipline's, an athlete must: - a) be pre-qualified for the Discipline's Youth Regional Championships competition; or - b) be a U.S. Citizen ranked in the top twenty-five (25) in the Youth Qualification Rankings in their Category in the Discipline for their Membership Youth Region among only U.S. Citizens not pre-qualified for the Discipline's Youth Regional Championships; or - be ranked in the top twenty-five (25) in the Youth Qualification Rankings in their Category in the Discipline for their Membership Youth Region; or - d) be extra-qualified as set forth in 18.2.3.
+- 18.2.1 An athlete shall be pre-qualified (i.e., have a bye) for a Discipline's Youth Regional Championships competition if the athlete: - a) is pre-qualified for the Discipline's Youth Divisional Championship; or - b) was ranked in the top three (3) in the National Rankings in the Discipline in the Youth or Elite Series in any category at the end of the prior season; or - c) represented the U.S. at the most recent Youth World Championships in the Discipline; or - d) is a resident of the state of Alaska or Hawaii. - 18.2.2 To be eligible for a Discipline's Youth Regional Championship, an athlete must: - a) be pre-qualified for the Discipline's Youth Regional Championships competition; or - b) be a U.S. Citizen ranked in the top twenty-six (26) in the Youth Qualification Rankings in their Category in the Discipline for their Membership Youth Region among only U.S. Citizens not pre-qualified for the Discipline's Youth Regional Championships; or - c) be ranked in the top twenty-six (26) in the Youth Qualification Rankings in their Category in the Discipline for their Membership Youth Region; or - d) be extra-qualified as set forth in 18.2.3.

-For the avoidance of doubt, a non-U.S. Citizen ranked in the top twenty-five (25) in the Youth Qualification Rankings shall be eligible for the Youth Regional Championships.
+For the avoidance of doubt, a non-U.S. Citizen ranked in the top twenty-six (26) in the Youth Qualification Rankings shall be eligible for the Youth Regional Championships.